California Association of Local Behavioral Health Boards & Commissions

 • Association Docs

 Work helps us feel well.
-Employment is a major therapeutic tool, improving quality of life and reducing symptoms in those with mild to moderate to severe mental illness.
-The following items are important for board/commission members to understand and consider as they advise locally and as they join with CALBHB/C for statewide advocacy.
+Employment is a major therapeutic tool, improving wellness and quality of life for individuals with mild to moderate to severe mental illness.
+The following items are important for board/commission members to understand and consider as they advise locally.

 1. Competitive Employment